Do you remember Jimmy Altieri?

 The next scene in this episode is a pivotal turning point.

-Jimmy inquires into Tony’s so-called “problem.”
+Jimmy inquires about Tony’s so-called “problem.”

 You could assume “Uncle Jimmy” is wired for sound while at Tony’s home.